-Join Barron Stone for an in-depth discussion in this video Dictionaries, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Dictionaries, part of Programming Foundations: Real-World Examples.

 - Before the days of the internet,…when you wanted to look up the meaning of a word,…you could look it up in a dictionary like this one.…This dictionary holds thousands of definitions in it,…and I can find the definition I'm looking for…very quickly, because I can index it…using the associated word.…In the programming world,…dictionary is a term that's used to describe…a data structure that stores a collection…of key and value pairs.…You might also hear words like map, simple table,…or hash table,…which also accomplish the same thing.…Just like with a real life dictionary,…I can look up values quickly…by using the associated keys.…